w3c/wot-thing-description/planning/work-items/analysis/analysis-media-streaming.md

 - Should streaming be modeled as a new affordance pattern or as metadata on existing affordances?
 - If a Thing can receive or be written with a stream, how should TD describe that capability?
 - Which parts of streaming description belong in TD vocabulary, and which belong in protocol binding metadata?
+- How can a TD express that affordances are related to the same media content or activity, even when they are not delivered over the same underlying stream or transport session (e.g., a stream endpoint and a separately delivered metadata resource, or a stream and its session controls)?

 ## Related Issues